jacksonhoose/NuclearTheme/README.md

 # Nuclear Theme
-A Wordpress boilerplate, combines features from other boilerplates that I've found useful.
-Also features and structure I've added myself.
-Work in progress
+A Wordpress boilerplate that combines features from other boilerplates that I've found useful.
+Additionally adds structure that I've found beneficial.

 ## Major code snippets/inspiration borrowed from a lot of great starter themes including but not limited to
 * Starkers (https://github.com/viewportindustries/starkers)